2020-2021 Theater & Performance Studies Season

 Curated and Directed by Prof. Maya E. Roth

-The Letters & Poems Project presents a series of devised performances presented across the Season—this one featuring Alumni, in honor of our 15th Anniversary Season of the Davis Center.
-Across the year, Letters & Poems sources nominations from students, faculty, staff and alumni reading great letters and poems aloud, a moving way to encounter the archives & diversify memory and performance.
+The Letters & Poems Project presents a series of devised performances presented across the Season in honor of our 15th Anniversary Season of the Davis Center.
+The project sources nominations from students, faculty, staff and alumni reading great letters and poems aloud, a moving way to encounter the archives & diversify memory and performance.
 Itself a letter to creative community, The Letters & Poems Project creates virtual community to buoy us and reflect on these times, together.
-The Davis Performing Arts Center’s 2020-2021 Home Season celebrates “Seeds of Change: Reimagining the World (new window),” programmed by Professor Maya E. Roth, Artistic Director, in honor of our 15th Anniversary.

 Costume shops across the country have varying levels of resources ranging from seemingly endless to non-existent.
 In Guerrilla Costuming, taught by Georgetown’s costume shop manager Dorothy Barnes Driggers, three brave students with little to no prior experience explored the process of creating costumes, in a pinch, on a budget, without sacrificing design.
 This video will chronicle the student artisans’ semester of raiding their closets and enlisting their roommates to create three-dimensional looks from two-dimensional images.
 We’ll also introduce the Guerrilla Costuming Home Challenge–an opportunity to realize one of three designs rendered by our students from your own closet/living space!
 Prizes will be given for the Best Fidelity to the Rendering, Best Spirit, and Most Resourceful.
 The Challenge will be dropped on November 30 as part of the mini-documentary of the class experience.
 Interactive!
 Educational!
 A fun way to assess what you’ve got in your closet!